BerriAI/litellm/docs/my-website/docs/exception_mapping.md

 Base case - we return the original exception.

+All our exceptions inherit from OpenAI's exception types, so any error-handling you have for that, should work out of the box with LiteLLM.

 For all 4 cases, the exception returned inherits from the original OpenAI Exception but contains 3 additional attributes:
 * status_code - the http status code of the exception
 * message - the error message